voyagerr1/RigForSteamVR/README.md

 Right click on GameObject > Rig For VR
 Select either Box Collider or Convex Mesh Collider

-**-How it works-**
+**How it works**
--Parents selected object to a new empty object
+- Parents selected object to a new empty object
--Adds a collider to child object
+- Adds a collider to child object
--Adds Rigidbody, Interactable and Throwable scripts to parent
+- Adds Rigidbody, Interactable and Throwable scripts to parent